-Tips for cycling in Tuscany
+Tips for ebiking in Tuscany

-Tips for cycling in Tuscany
+Tips for ebiking in Tuscany

 It’s a little different in Tuscany